-Holden thinks how awful Phoebe would feel if he died of pneumonia, so he decides to go see her.
-He knows returning home is risky because he might get caught by his parents, but he suspects they’ll be asleep and he'll be able to slip in and out without seeing them.
+Envisioning his own death, Holden thinks of how awful Phoebe would feel if he died of pneumonia, so he decides to go see her.
+He knows going home is risky because he might get caught by his parents, but he suspects they’ll be asleep, so he plans to slip in and out without seeing them.

 Holden manages to snap out of his morbid fantasy about death by focusing on Phoebe—or, more specifically, on his relationship with Phoebe, which is one of the only things in his life that gives him a sense of belonging, acceptance, and love.